 Policy: Policy 3-7-1: Instructional Space Scheduling Policy Date Adopted: Feb 07, 2017

-Department: Academic & Student Affairs Contact: Scheduling Coordinator/Application Support and Development Lead
+Department: Academic & Student Affairs Contact: Scheduling Coordinator

-Statement: Scheduling classes within the required time frame, will allow for better utilization with room alignment and flexible scheduling for students.
+Statement: Scheduling classes within standard start/stop times, will allow for better space utilization and flexible scheduling for students.
 The target fill for each classroom is at least 60%.
-Standard meeting patterns allows for students to have maximum registration options and use of classroom space; therefore reducing space conflicts.
+Standard meeting patterns allow for students to have maximum registration options and full use of classroom spaces..
 Non-standard scheduling is allowed only by approval of the Academic Director for the Division.

 Table of Contents: